SigNoz/signoz.io/docs/tutorial/kubernetes-infra-metrics.md

   --set global.clusterName=<CLUSTER_NAME>
 ```

-Depending on the choice of your region for SigNoz cloud, the ingest endpoint will vary according to this table.
+Depending on the choice of your region for SigNoz cloud, the ingestion endpoint will vary according to this table.

 | Region	| Endpoint |
 | --- | --- |